Canaccord Genuity (:) Receives Consensus Recommendation of “” from Analysts

-Shares of Canaccord Genuity (:) have earned an average rating of “N/A” from the zero brokerages that are presently covering the stock, Marketbeat reports.
+Shares of Canaccord Genuity (:) have been given a consensus recommendation of “N/A” by the zero ratings firms that are presently covering the stock, MarketBeat reports.

 Canaccord Genuity Company Profile